-- 245 ubiquitin, E. coli PpiB, Zika virus NS2B-NS3 protease and the N-terminal ATP-binding domain of Plasmodium falciparum Hsp90 (Hsp90-N), in vivo expression attempts produced protein only for two of the constructs, namely Hsp90-N S36Sep/D40Sep (where the phosphoserine residues are in an $\alpha$ -helix) and ubiquitin T66/H68 (where the phosphoserine residues are in a $\beta$ -strand).
-All the other constructs failed to produce protein.
-Disappointingly, neither Hsp90-N S36Sep/D40Sep nor ubiquitin T66Sep/H68Sep displayed any PCSs upon titration with paramagnetic lanthanides. - 250 The difficulties to express most of the double-phosphoserine mutants was not due to expression into insoluble inclusion bodies, as we did not find the proteins in the insoluble fraction after cell lysis.
-As the read-through efficiency of amber stop codons has been reported to depend on neighbouring nucleotides (Pott et al., 2014), we tested the incorporation of Boc-lysine (BoK) to produce ubiquitin A28BoK/D32BoK, E. coli PpiB K25BoK/D29BoK and GB1 T51BoK/T53BoK, using a previously published pyrrolysyl-tRNA synthetase/tRNA pair (Bryson et al., 2017).
-All these proteins were expressed 255 successfully (Fig. S4), demonstrating that the difficulty to express these mutants with two phosphoserine residues arises not simply from the difficulty to read through two amber stop codons in the same gene.
-These observations suggest that too many negatively charged amino acids located in close proximity interfere with protein folding, making the protein prone to proteolytic degradation during overexpression.
+Disappointingly, neither Hsp90-N S36Sep/D40Sep nor ubiquitin T66Sep/H68Sep displayed any PCSs upon titration with paramagnetic lanthanides.

+The difficulties in expressing most of the double- phosphoserine mutants were not due to expression into insoluble inclusion bodies, as we did not find the proteins in the insoluble fraction after cell lysis.
+As the read-through efficiency of amber stop codons has been reported to depend on neighbouring nucleotides (Pott et al., 2014), we tested

+- the incorporation of Boc-lysine (BoK) to produce ubiquitin A28BoK/D32BoK, E. coli PpiB K25BoK/D29BoK and GB1 T51BoK/T53BoK, using a previously published pyrrolysyltRNA synthetase/tRNA pair (Bryson et al., 2017).
+All these proteins were expressed successfully (Fig. S4), demonstrat- - ing that the difficulty in expressing these mutants with two phosphoserine residues arises not simply from the difficulty in reading through two amber stop codons in the same gene.
+These observations suggest that too many negatively charged amino acids located in close proximity interfere with protable of the same gene. - tein folding, making the protein prone to proteolytic degradation during overexpression.
 Likewise, the ubiquitin mutant A28Sep/D32Sep could not be overexpressed, whereas the single mutant A28Sep was produced in good yield.
-Unfortunately, ubiquitin A28Sep did not display PCSs 260 following titration with TbCl3 (data not shown).
+Unfortunately, ubiquitin A28Sep did not display PCSs following - ${\rm 25}$ titration with TbCl3 (data not shown).

-3.7 Lanthanide binding by three amino acid side-chains
+3.6 Lanthanide binding by three amino acid side chains

-The high failure rate of double-phosphoserine incorporation prompted us to carefully assess the two GB1 double-Sep mutants that did express and deliver PCSs.
-Notably, both constructs feature an additional glutamate residue near the lanthanide binding site, which could potentially assist with the binding of the lanthanide.
-Specifically, Glu26 is near the lanthanide binding site of GB1 A24Sep/K28Sep (Fig. 5a), and the side chain of Glu56 is near the loop region harbouring the K10Sep/T11Sep mutations and could point towards the two phosphoserines in the loop (Fig. 5b).
-Indeed, the lanthanide positions determined by the $\Delta \chi$ -tensor fits are not simply between the two phosphoserine side chains, but are also within reach of the side-chain carboxyl groups of the nearby glutamate residues.
-The excellent Q factors associated with the $\Delta \chi$ -tensor fits (Table 2) suggest that the metal positions are reliable.
+The high failure rate of double-phosphoserine incorporation prompted us to carefully assess the two GB1 doubleSep mutants that did express and deliver PCSs.
+Notably, both constructs feature an additional glutamate residue near 30 the lanthanide-binding site, which could potentially assist with the binding of the lanthanide.
+Specifically, Glu26 is near the lanthanide-binding site of GB1 A24Sep/K28Sep (Fig. 5a), and the side chain of Glu56 is near the loop region harbouring the K10Sep/T11Sep mutations and could 35 point towards the two phosphoserines in the loop (Fig. 5b).
+Indeed, the lanthanide positions determined by the $\Delta \chi$ tensor fits are not simply between the two phosphoserine side chains, but potentially also within reach of the sidechain carboxyl groups of the nearby glutamate residues.
+The 40 excellent Q factors associated with the $\Delta \chi$ -tensor fits (Table 2) suggest that the metal positions are reliable.
 Notably, none of the other double-phosphoserine mutants investigated (Fig. S3) provided the possibility of additional lanthanide coordination by a negatively charged helper residue.
-To test the functional importance of E26, we produced the GB1 A24Sep/K28Sep/E26N triple mutant and probed for lanthanide binding.
+To test 45 the functional importance of Glu26, we produced the GB1 A24Sep/K28Sep/E26N triple mutant and probed for lanthanide binding.
 Indeed, this mutant produced no PCSs upon titration with TbCl3.